Reflecting its mission, the organization is made up of the following services:

 - The surveillance service monitors the use of reserved designations and added-value claims by businesses that market agricultural or food products and in stores where they are sold.

-- Accreditation of certification bodies is handled by the Comité d’Accréditation en Évaluation de la Qualité (CAEQ), which is responsible both for evaluating certification bodies seeking accreditation and for monitoring the certification activities of those that are accredited.
+- The Comité d’Accréditation en Évaluation de la Qualité (CAEQ) handles the accreditation of certification bodies.
+CAEQ is responsible both for evaluating certification bodies seeking accreditation and for monitoring the certification activities of those that are accredited.

 - The information systems maintenance service handles the dissemination of information about businesses holding certification for products bearing a reserved designation or using an added-value claim.